 Tamiko Katsumoto, MD, is a Clinical Assistant Professor in the Division of Immunology and Rheumatology at Stanford University.
 She earned her MD from the University of California, San Francisco.
 She completed her internal medicine residency and rheumatology fellowship at UCSF, including a postdoc in the immunology lab of Dr. Arthur Weiss.
 Deeply committed to human and planetary health, she is passionate about educating her patients and colleagues on the merits of sustainable plant-rich diets as a strategy to both improve individual health and mitigate climate change and environmental degradation.
 She is fascinated by the impact of diet on inflammation and autoimmunity.
 She serves as the director of the Stanford Immune Related Toxicity Working Group, a multidisciplinary group which aims to improve the quality of care of patients on checkpoint inhibitors.
-She has been investigating the impact of diet on immune-related adverse events in cancer patients on immune checkpoint inhibitor therapies, and optimizing the management of such complications.
-She is fascinated by the relationship between cancer and autoimmune diseases such as scleroderma and dermatomyositis, the paraneoplastic manifestations of various cancers, and the rheumatic complications of graft vs. host disease.
-She has spent time at Genentech, where she led several clinical trials in immunology.
-She also serves as a grant reviewer for the American College of Rheumatology Translational/Clinical Study Section and serves on the Medical and Scientific Board of the Northern California Chapter of the Arthritis Foundation.
+She has been investigating the impact of diet on immune-related adverse events.
+She is also intrigued by the relationship between cancer and autoimmune diseases such as scleroderma and dermatomyositis, and the paraneoplastic manifestations of various cancers.
+She is involved in several clinical trials at Stanford and has spent time at Genentech, where she led several clinical trials in immunology.

 - Immuno-Oncology and immune-related adverse events